Anthony Green (musician): Personal life

-Anthony resides in Doylestown, Pennsylvania with his wife Meredith, two dogs, and four children.

 Green has previously battled with alcohol and heroin abuse, quitting for some time, yet relapsing in 2019.
 He posted on Twitter on November 10, 2019, stating that he is "trying to take time to pull myself back together."
 He continued, "this is the hardest thing I and my family have ever experienced.
 I look forward to getting healthy and hopefully being able to share in making music with and for you again.
 See you in the spring."

 In 2021, Green said, "I'm bi, I don't really consider myself anything, but I'm attracted to all sexes."

+He also has bipolar, which has been previously misdiagnosed as schizophrenia.